lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A-Crash-Course-on-the-VIPER-Architecture.md

 Clean Architecture also requires that objects in one layer can only communicate to adjacent layers.
 Objects in non-adjacent layers cannot communicate with one another.

 Objects in a layer must not expose their implementation to any other layer.
 The implementation must be encapsulated.
 For example an array or dictionary in a layer must not be exposed by name to another layer.

-This is what I mean by honouring the layer boundaries.

 ### The VIPER Classes